 Dental Lab Technicians

-If a dental assistant’s responsibilities can be categorized as manual and a dental hygienist as specialized, the dental lab technician’s responsibilities fall somewhere in the middle of the two.
-Dental lab technicians primarily work directly with the dentist, utilizing the patient’s impressions (molds) to create:
+If a dental assistant’s responsibilities are manual and a dental hygienist’s are specialized, the dental lab technician’s responsibilities fall somewhere in the middle of the two.
+Dental lab technicians primarily work directly with the dentist, utilizing the patient’s impressions — also known as molds — to create:

 - Full dentures

 While responsibilities may vary, there isn’t always a firm line of distinction.
 For instance, some dental assistants may remove sutures, apply anesthetics or create molds.
 The Dental Assisting National Board (DANB) can provide information on what responsibilities dental assistants can perform in each state and what requirements are needed beforehand.

 Years of Education Required to Work in Dentistry

 Depending on what role you want to fill in the dental industry, the years of schooling you need will vary.
 Below are the general program timelines for dental assistants, dental hygienists, and dental lab technicians.

 When discussing education, most dental assistants enroll in an educational program for one to two years.
 Depending on the practice, dental assistants may be required to receive a Dental Assistant Diploma or a Dental Assistant Associate of Applied Sciences (AAS degree).
 Additionally, dental assistants may choose to sit for the Certified Dental Assistant Exam, offered by DANB.